I’ve asked financial experts how they budget. This article breaks down their strategies. You’ll see tons of commonality between their budget basics.

-It struck me recently that you probably aren’t a data zealot like I am.
-My budgeting method might not work for you.
+I track every single dollar in my budget.
+But that method might not work for you.
 I’ve tried to get friends, family, coworkers to use the methods I use…they all felt it was a bit too hands-on and complicated.
 Maybe I should listen to them?

 So I put up my Bat Signal and asked other financial writers about their budgeting habits.
-They responded! (…another thank you!)
+They responded!
+Let’s dig into their budget basics.

 There are two main behaviors I’ll refer to from here on out: budgeting and tracking.

 Budgeting is the process of setting limits on your spending.
 Typically, it’s done via categories, or giving specific dollars a “job” to do.

 Jesse took $200 from his recent paycheck and budgeted it towards next month’s groceries.

 Tracking is the process of recording purchases and expenses.

 After the trip to Wegmans, Jesse tracked the $70 receipt.
 Combined with his other shopping trips, he’d spent $225 on groceries this month.

 While I get into this level of detail in my budget—specific expenses in specific categories, every time I spend money—I learned that I’m an outlier!